amanzulfikar/Architecture-Design/README.md

 ![SA 2](https://github.com/amanzulfikar/Architecture-Design/assets/171962956/564a5511-4d24-44e4-916e-de8e26923ff4)

 Creating a Dynamic Website for the Cafe (Project 2)- Connected to the AWS Cloud9 IDE through an EC2 instance.
 Confirmed web server accessibility.
-Installed a web application on an EC2 instance that also uses AWS Systems Manager Parameter store.
-Troubleshooted website successfully by attaching appropriate IAM role to grant permission.
+Installed a web application on an EC2 instance that also used AWS Systems Manager Parameter store.
+Troubleshooted website successfully by attaching an appropriate IAM role to grant permission.
 Created an AMI and deployed the second copy of the web application to another AWS Region.

 ![SA 3](https://github.com/amanzulfikar/Architecture-Design/assets/171962956/caf42e91-bb4c-45fb-8ab4-7b45cca47277)